 - The series also has Mal Duncan take on the Guardian identity after the original abandoned it, like his original comic book incarnation (see above).
 In this version, Mal was never Herald and the original was a clone to begin with.

 - Brave and the Bold is essentially Modern Age comics with a Silver Age flair.
-Note that the originals often appear as well.
-For example, two entire episodes dealt specifically with Ted Kord (Blue Beetle II).
+Note that the originals sometimes appear as well.
+For example, two entire Flashback episodes dealt specifically with Ted Kord (Blue Beetle II).

 - The Justice League featured in Batman Beyond has several examples of this.
 The new Green Lantern is a Tibetan teenager named Kai-ro and the Atom's successor is a black man known as Micron.